k8sgpt-ai/k8sgpt/README.md

 ## What is k8sgpt?

 `k8sgpt` is a tool for scanning your kubernetes clusters, diagnosing and triaging issues in simple english.

 It reduces the mystery of kubernetes and makes it easy to understand what is going on in your cluster.

 ## Usage

 ```
+# Ensure KUBECONFIG env is set to an active Kubernetes cluster
 k8sgpt auth key <Your OpenAI key>

 k8sgpt find problems --explain